Beatrice de Guises

 Last Edited=24 Jan 2011

 Alexander Mac Donnell, 5th Earl of Antrim was born on 22 July 1713.1 He was the son of Randal Mac Donnell, 4th Earl of Antrim and Hon.
-Rachael Skeffington.1 He married, firstly, Elizabeth Pennefather, daughter of Matthew Pennefather and Catherine Beresford, on 10 April 1735.1 He married, secondly, Anne Plunkett, daughter of Charles Patrick Plunkett and Elizabeth Stratford, on 2 January 1739.1 He married, thirdly, Catharine Meredyth, daughter of Thomas Meredyth and Catherine Baldwin, on 5 July 1755.1 He died on 13 October 1775 at age 62.1 He was buried at Ballycastle, County Antrim, Ireland.1
+Rachael Skeffington.1 He married, firstly, Elizabeth Pennefather, daughter of Matthew Pennefather and Catherine Beresford, on 10 April 1735.1 He married, secondly, Anne Plunkett, daughter of Charles Patrick Plunkett and Elizabeth Stratford, on 2 January 1739.1 He married, thirdly, Catharine Meredyth, daughter of Thomas Meredyth and Catherine Baldwin, on 5 July 1755.1 He died on 13 October 1775 at age 62.1 He was buried at Ballycastle, County Antrim, IrelandG.1

-He succeeded to the title of 5th Viscount Dunluce, co.
-Antrim [I., 1618] on 19 October 1721.1 He succeeded to the title of 5th Earl of Antrim [I., 1620] on 19 October 1721.1 He held the office of Governor of County Antrim.1 He was invested as a Privy Counsellor (P.C.).1
+He succeeded as the 5th Viscount Dunluce, co.
+Antrim [I., 1618] on 19 October 1721.1 He succeeded as the 5th Earl of Antrim [I., 1620] on 19 October 1721.1 He held the office of Governor of County Antrim.1 He was appointed Privy Counsellor (P.C.)1

 Child of Alexander Mac Donnell, 5th Earl of Antrim and Elizabeth Pennefather